OhmGeek/ThanCue/README.md

 - Mac support
 - Add custom cue support (using Bash scripts).
 - Make the program itself be relatively lightweight when playing many cues!
+- Cue numbers on the go button
+- Pausing of cues, and ability to go back to a previous cue (both previous, as well as any cue through a goto cue button)

 ### Features implemented
 - A larger Go Button